Mervic94/Mervic94/README.md

 - 👋 Hi, I’m @Mervic94
-- 👀 I’m interested in technology, cinema and more way
+- 👀 I’m interested in technology, cinema (infography) and more way
-- 🌱 I’m currently learning web programmation.
+- 🌱 I’m currently learning web programmation languages.
 - 💞️ I’m looking to collaborate on someone that training for that on frontend (html and css) and backend (php and js or Nodejs)
 - 📫 How to reach me: mail to melvicsotch@gmail.com or wa.me/+22966382290
 - 😄 Pronouns: